Quantize What Counts: More for Keys, Less for Values: Quantization Error Bounds

 The first theorem demonstrates that the spectral norm of the quantization error is bounded by

 This result implies that, for a given bit-width \(b\), matrices with larger spectral norms incur proportionally larger quantization errors.
 Consequently, a matrix that exhibits a larger spectral norm is more susceptible to quantization errors.
-To control the error propagation in such matrices, a higher bit-width is necessary.
+To control error propagation in such matrices, a higher bit width is necessary.

 The second theorem provides an analogous bound for the Frobenius norm,

 Similar to the spectral norm result, this bound indicates that the quantization error, measured in the Frobenius norm, is directly proportional to the norm of the original matrix.
 Hence, matrices with larger Frobenius norms are also more vulnerable to quantization errors and would benefit from a higher precision during quantization.